 - Caring for chronically ill kids or those in emergency situations

-Pediatric nurses often find creative ways to build relationships and communicate with their patients.
+Pediatric nurses often find creative ways to build relationships and communicate with their young patients.
 A toddler isn't able to explain their experiences the same way as an adult, which can be deeply rewarding to problem solve.

 Major benefits of being a peds nurse